-TwinCAT will prompt you to save the license request file somewhere on your computer.
+TwinCAT will prompt you to save the license request file somewhere on your programming computer.
 Save it, and when the program prompts you to “Send license request to Beckhoff,” select "No" (we’ll do this manually).

 Note: This is your last chance to turn back before tying licenses to a device ID!
 Check over your license hardware setup and make sure everything is in order.
 If there are problems, regenerate the license file with the corrected settings before sending to Beckhoff.

-Find the license request (*.tclrq) file you just saved on your computer.
-Open up your email program, and attach this file in an email to email@example.com.
+Find the license request (*.tclrq) file you just saved on your programming computer.
+Open up your email program, and attach this file in an email to firstname.lastname@example.org.
 Send the email.

 If everything is set up correctly and your license request is valid, Beckhoff will respond with an automatically generated email that has a license response file (*.tclrs).
 Save this file to your programming computer.